alotoftype/shopify-strap/readme.md

  An opinionated development environment scaffold for building Shopify themes.
 This theme and development environment implements a modern approach to developing shopify themes by implementing and harnessing various node modules resulting in blazing fast builds.

+ > The Strap is intended for more complex Shopify theme builds.
+If you're still a junior developer and/or think jQuery is cool then it's best you go and use something like [Slate](https://github.com/Shopify/slate) like the rest of the tech-tards.
+No offence.

 ## Features

 - Live Reloading of assets and templates in local development.